Python cv2 VideoCapture: How to Capture Video in Python

 This method takes no arguments and returns a tuple.
 The first returned value is a Boolean indicating if a frame was read correctly (True) or not (False).

-We can use this value for error checking if we want to confirm no problem occurred while reading the frame.
-But for this tutorial demo, we will assume everything went well, so we are not going to look into this value.
+We can use this value for error checking to confirm that no problem occurred while reading the frame.
+But for this tutorial demo, we will assume everything went well, so we will not look into this value.

 In the next step, we have used a while loop.

-Inside the while loop, we are reading the video frame by frame and pass to the cv2.imshow() function.
+We read the video frame by frame and pass it to the cv2.imshow() function inside the while loop.

-The cv2.imshow() method is used to display a video or image in a window.
+The cv2.imshow() method displays a video or image in a window.
 The window automatically fits the Video or image size.